olliezdai13/SmartFridge/README.md

 - Keep Docker and dependency definitions aligned with code changes.
 - Update this README whenever endpoint behavior or environment requirements shift.
+- Store environment secrets outside of version control and create separate `.env.<stage>` files for each deployment target.